 Although Lincoln Financial Field was erected to house its main tenant, the Philadelphia Eagles, Lurie also created a destination that could hold a wide variety of events.
 Fittingly, the first ticketed event at the new stadium was a soccer match between Manchester United and FC Barcelona in August 2003, followed by a Bruce Springsteen concert soon after.

 Prior to purchasing the Philadelphia Eagles, Lurie joined General Cinema Corporation, a major movie theater company founded by his grandfather, Philip Smith.
 Two years later, he started Chestnut Hill Productions and produced a variety of films.
 In 2008, Lurie established Screen Pass Pictures and served as an executive producer of Inside Job, the 2010 documentary film, which earned the Academy Award for Best Documentary Feature, and Inocente, which earned an Academy Award for Best Short Documentary in 2013.
-Most recently, Lurie formed Play/Action Pictures to produce socially impactful documentary films, including The League (2023), Summer of Soul (Or, When the Revolution Could Not Be Televised) (2021), The Meaning of Hitler (2020), MLK/FBI (2020), and Totally Under Control (2020).
+More recently, Lurie formed Play/Action Pictures to produce socially impactful documentary films, including Apocalypse in the Tropics (2025), The League (2023), Summer of Soul (Or, When the Revolution Could Not Be Televised) (2021), The Meaning of Hitler (2020), MLK/FBI (2020), and Totally Under Control (2020).
 Summer of Soul earned the Academy Award for Best Documentary Feature in 2022, along with a Peabody Award and GRAMMY award for Best Music Film.

 Lurie's passion and love of sports began when he was a young boy growing up outside of Boston.
 Lurie became an avid fan of the NFL after watching the first-ever sudden-death overtime NFL Championship between the Baltimore Colts and New York Giants with his father in 1958.
 Prior to entering business, Lurie served as an adjunct assistant professor of social policy at Boston University.